Seven-97/SevenBlog/docs/java/basis/06-SPI.md

         }
         // ignore
     } catch (RuntimeException e) {
-        // This is not consistent with the behaviour when a bad LogFactory class is
-        // specified in a services file.
-        //
-        // One possible exception that can occur here is a ClassCastException when
-        // the specified class wasn't castable to this LogFactory type. if (isDiagnosticsEnabled()) {
+        if (isDiagnosticsEnabled()) {
             logDiagnostic("[LOOKUP] An exception occurred while trying to create an" + " instance of the custom factory class" + ": [" +